Volunteer in Brazil

 The program orientation begins on the first and third Monday of each month and volunteers need to arrive into Rio de Janeiro on the Sunday before orientation.

 After you have registered for the program, please book your flights to arrive at Galeão-Antonio Carlos Jobim International Airport (GIG) or Santos Dumont Airport (SDU) in Rio de Janeiro.
 Your airport pick-up is included in your Program Fee.
+British travellers are eligible to gain a 90 day tourist stamp on arrival.
+Your passport must be valid for at least 6 months from date of entry and you need at least two free pages in passport reserved for immigration authorities.

 When you arrive, you will be greeted at the airport by a member of the local team and transported to the volunteer accommodation in Rio.
 Your accommodation is covered by your Program Fee and includes the night before your program orientation.